code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

    - If we forget to use this, we may lose some performance
    - If we incorrectly declare a variable `restrict`, we may have _undefined_ behavior...
-     - In Fortran, passing the same array (or overlapping arrays) twice as function arguments may also lead to similar behavior...

 ### C functions